carboes/toybot/README.md

 ### Toy Robot Simulartor

-After downloading or cloning run the following command
+After downloading or cloning run the following command:

 ```shell
 $ npm install
 ```

-Then, to run the project
+Then, to run the project:

 ```shell
 $ npm start
 ```

-Also, if you want to run the unit tests
+Also, if you want to run the unit tests:

 ```shell
 $ npm test